 and seemed to have a relatively wide distribution.

 Despite the way it looks, this game is no WipEout.
 It's not even Mega Race which is probably a more apt comparison.
-Like that game (which you find on GOG), Maximum Roadkill uses pre-rendered CGI video for each tack, it's playback speed altered depending on your own speed.
-Even though this theoretically allows for more detail and a greater draw distance, you are stuck with what's been rendered.
+Like that game (which you can find on GOG), Maximum Roadkill uses pre-rendered CGI video for each track, its playback speed altered depending on your own speed.
+Even though this theoretically allows for more detail and a greater draw distance on a low-spec machine, you are stuck with what's been rendered.
 And here, it's insanely low-res.
-You sprite-based cars have no traction with the ultra-pixelated road, being superimposed in an unconvincing way.
-It is also quite hard to pay attention to other futuristic cars on the track, often being too fast to register.
+Your sprite-based cars have no traction with the ultra-pixelated road, being superimposed in an unconvincing way.
+It is also quite hard to pay attention to the other futuristic cars on the track who often fly by far too fast to register.
 Even playing with the DOSBox cycles didn't help with this.

-At least each racer has their own distince personality.
-From a Japanese samurai with an Indian accent, to an alien cyborg with a vagina for a mouth, they bring a quirky vibe, even if they are dated to an uncomfortable degree.
+At least each racer has their own distinct personality.
+From a Japanese samurai with an Indian accent, to an alien cyborg with a vagina for a mouth, they bring a strange and quirky vibe, even if they are outdated to an uncomfortable degree.
 In-game, their vehicles have unique abilities making some racers more valuable than others.
 A motorbike with a machine gun is much better than a jeep with a slow moving circular saw.